chen0040/pydl-hands-on/README.md

     * DCNN with word embedding for sentiment analysis
     * skipgrams and cbow
     * gensim training and loading of word embedding models
-    * gensim-pretrained lookup with FNN for sentiment analysis
+    * gensim-pretrained word embedding lookup with FNN for sentiment analysis
     * glove-pretrained word embedding lookup with FNN for sentiment analysis

 * Recurrent Neural Network